CESSProject/doc-v2/README.md

+**Your Data, Your Right.**

+Welcome to the CESS Documentation Portal.

 # 🗂 Introduction

+CESS (Cumulus Encrypted Storage System) is a blockchain powered decentralized storage and content delivery network (CDN) infrastructure for Web3.
+Users and creators alike use the platform for on-chain data sharing, whilst builders can develop and deploy DApps.

-Welcome to **Cumulus Encrypted Storage System** (CESS) documentation portal.
-CESS is a blockchain-powered decentralized storage and CDN infrastructure for Web3, designed to support large-scale commercial enterprises.
-CESS reshapes the value distribution and circulation of data assets whilst ensuring data sovereignty and user privacy, offering the most optimal Web3 solution for storing and retrieving high-frequency dynamic data.
-Our vision is to create a secure, transparent, and high-throughput decentralized value network.
+Offering the most optimal Web3 solution for storing and retrieving high-frequency dynamic data, CESS reshapes the value distribution and circulation of data assets whilst ensuring data sovereignty and user privacy.

+By utilizing a decentralized physical infrastructure network (DePIN) model, CESS drives mass deployment of network nodes globally through incentives.

+{% hint style="success" %}
+**CESS: Blockchain Powered Decentralized Storage and Content Delivery Network Infrastructure for Web3.**
+{% endhint %}

 In this section, we provide a [high level overview on CESS](introduction/what-is-cess.md), its [technical highlight](introduction/technical-highlight.md), and [a few use cases](introduction/use-cases.md) on using CESS.